jainr3/TableTennisTracker/README.md

 ### Prerequisites

 * Android device connected to your PC over USB cable
+  * Can also use Raspberry Pi instead of PC
 * DroidCam Android Application and Windows Client
   * See [here](https://www.dev47apps.com/) for download link
 * Tripod with phone mount (Optional but recommended)